aliaasayed/to-do-app/README.md

 ```

 2- run app:

-        - run "npm i"
+    # install dependencies using "npm i"
-        - run "npm start"
+    # start the server using "npm start"
-        - the server is runing on port 3000
+    # the server is runing on port 3000